Nick.com: Games

 In 2001, Nickelodeon partnered with Networks Inc. to provide broadband video games for rent from Nick.com.
 The move was a further step in the multimedia direction that the developers wanted to take the website.
 Skagerlind indicated that over 50% of Nick.com's audience are using a high speed connection which allows them to expand the gaming options on the website.

 On January 6, 2006, Nickelodeon launched New Game of the Week, which was a service that showcased an Adobe Flash game based on Nickelodeon content.
-The first New Game of the Week was Jimmy Timmy Power Hour 2: Co-Pilot Chaos, based on Jimmy Neutron from The Adventures of Jimmy Neutron: Boy Genius and Timmy Turner from The Fairly OddParents.
+The first New Game of the Week was Jimmy Timmy Power Hour 2: Co-Pilot Chaos, based on Jimmy Neutron from The Adventures of Jimmy Neutron, Boy Genius and Timmy Turner from The Fairly OddParents.
 When the service was launched, Nick.com had over 228 million game plays in the same fiscal quarter, which was partially attributed to New Game of the Week.
 A new game was showcased every Friday.
-The New Game of the week of the year has had many wins on their SpongeBob games, such as Bikini Bottom Bust Up, Dunces and Dragons, Invasion of the Lava King, and more.
-Access to the online games was removed in December 2018, but has been somewhat restored in August 2022.
+A year-end version of The New Game of the Week regularly featured their SpongeBob games, such as "Bikini Bottom Bust Up", "Dunces and Dragons", "Invasion of the Lava King", and more.
+Access to the online games was removed in December 2018, but was somewhat restored in August 2022.

+Following the closure of Nickjr.com for a Nick.com refresh, 25 games from Nick Jr.'s website were added onto Nickelodeon's website.